jbird11801/Password-Maker/assets/Refrence/README.md

 > **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following:
 >
-> * A repository that has no code
+> * A repository that has no code x
 >
-> * A repository that includes a unique name but nothing else
+> * A repository that includes a unique name but nothing else x
 >
-> * A repository that includes only a README file but nothing else
+> * A repository that includes only a README file but nothing else x
 >
-> * A repository that only includes starter code
+> * A repository that only includes starter code x

 This Challenge is graded based on the following criteria:

 ### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria.
+* Satisfies all of the preceding acceptance criteria. x

 ### Deployment: 32%

-* Application deployed at live URL.
+* Application deployed at live URL. x

-* Application loads with no errors.
+* Application loads with no errors. x

 * Application GitHub URL submitted.

-* GitHub repository that contains application code.
+* GitHub repository that contains application code. x

 ### Application Quality: 15%

-* Application user experience is intuitive and easy to navigate.
+* Application user experience is intuitive and easy to navigate. x

-* Application user interface style is clean and polished.
+* Application user interface style is clean and polished. x

-* Application resembles the mock-up functionality provided in the Challenge instructions.
+* Application resembles the mock-up functionality provided in the Challenge instructions. x

 ### Repository Quality: 13%

-* Repository has a unique name.
+* Repository has a unique name.x

-* Repository follows best practices for file structure and naming conventions.
+* Repository follows best practices for file structure and naming conventions. x

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.x

-* Repository contains multiple descriptive commit messages.
+* Repository contains multiple descriptive commit messages.x

 * Repository contains quality readme file with description, screenshot, and link to deployed application.

 ## Review